CARDV History & Mission

 Recognizing the overlap of issues, the CWAR hotline merged with Linn-Benton Association for the Prevention of Domestic Violence, which had begun in 1978.
 With this joining, CARDV was born.

-If you are interested in learning more about CARDV’s history, The Center Against Rape and Domestic Violence: A Local History of a National Movement by Mary Zelinka is available for a suggested donation of $20.
-Please call 541-758-0219 for more information.
+If you are interested in learning more about CARDV’s history, The Center Against Rape and Domestic Violence: A Local History of a National Movement by Mary Zelinka is available for a $20 with checks payable to: CARDV.
+Please call (541) 758-0219 x304 for more information.